workadventure/workadventure/docs/maps/api-nav.md

 ```

 Opens the webpage at "url" in an iFrame (on the right side of the screen) or close that iFrame. `allowApi` allows the webpage to use the "IFrame API" and execute script (it is equivalent to putting the `openWebsiteAllowApi` property in the map). `allowPolicy` grants additional access rights to the iFrame.
 The `allowPolicy` parameter is turned into an [`allow` feature policy in the iFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-allow), position in whitch slot the web page will be open.
+You can have only 5 co-wbesites open simultaneously.

 Example: